 As part of our series of reports on the eight metros in South Africa, this report on the residential property market in Ekurhuleni, Gauteng, provides a detailed analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, and first-time homeowners.

-The report indicates that Ekurhuleni’s residential property market is primarily affordable with 60% of residential properties valued less than R600 000.
+The analysis shows that Ekurhuleni’s residential property market is primarily affordable with 60% of residential properties valued less than R600 000.
 28% of properties in the metro have been financed by the state as part of the national housing subsidy programme.
 In 2017, 71% of all residential transactions (15 054) were on the resale market, compared to only 6 131 new registrations on the deeds registry in that year.
-However only 19% of new transactions in 2017 were in the entry-level market below R300 000.
-Of the 1 162 new transactions in this segment, 96% were government-subsidised properties, pointing to the key role played by government housing programmes at the lower end of the residential property market.
+Only 19% of new transactions in 2017 were in the entry-level market below R300 000.
+Of the 1 162 new transactions in this segment, 96% were government-subsidised properties.

 CAHF’s work in South Africa is supported by: